18F/uswds-jekyll/pages/guide/ceres_ood_guide.md

 # Using OOD
 ![screenshot of Open OnDemand Ceres Dropdowns Banner](/assets/img/ood_ceres_banner.png)
 ## Shell Access
 To open a shell, select the **Clusters** dropdown menu and choose `>_Ceres Shell Access`.
-This will open a a new tab with an interactive console session on the login node.
+This will open a new tab with an interactive console session on the login node.

 ## Files
 Open OnDemand includes a file manager.
 To open it, select the **Files** dropdown menu and choose the desired directory.
 Files can be uploaded, downloaded, viewed, and edited all from the web browser.